 Explain to kids that when the music starts, you'll call out a fun action and kids will begin moving around the circle in that way (see the list below).
 As they do that, you'll hold a crown over the children's heads.
 When the music stops, the child "under" the crown will be crowned king.
 (Think of this as a little like the game London Bridge, except instead of walking under people's arms, kids walk under the crown.)
 You'll then place the crown on the child's head.
 Then encourage the crowned child to lead the rest of the group in saying "Hosanna, King Jesus!"
 After kids say this, let the crowned child pick the next way children will move around the circle.
-Then remove the crown, start the music again, and have children move around the circle in a new way.
+Then remove the crown, start the music again, and let the last crowned child choose how the kids will move around the circle in a new way.
 Here are some examples of ways kids can move around the circle: